grimme-lab/mctc-lib/doc/format-aims.md

 lattice_vector         0.00000000000000        0.00000000000000        5.68032472285798
 ```

-## Missing Features
+## Limitations

 The implementation of this format is (to our knowledge) feature-complete.

-@Note Feel free to contribute support for missing features
-      or bring missing features to our attention by opening an issue.
+@Note Feel free to bring missing features to our attention by opening an issue.